-Architectural Series: The only shingle in this category is the Cambridge.
-It is the top-selling IKO shingle.
-Color availability varies slightly, but 12-15 colors are sold in most regions with additional Cool Colors offerings being available in a number of regions.
+Architectural Series: The only shingles in this category are the Cambridge and Cambridge Cool Colors.
+Cambridge is the top selling IKO shingle.
+Color availability varies slightly, but 9 colors are sold in most regions with additional Cool Colors offerings being available in a number of regions.

-Performance Series: Cambridge IR (6 colors), Dynasty (11 colors), and Nordic (9 colors; class 4 impact resistance product rating.) include ArmourZone that strengthens the nailing zone against rips.
-These series are produced in 6-11 colors and vary by region.
+Performance Series: Dynasty (15 colors), and Nordic (9 colors; class 4 impact resistance product rating.) include ArmourZone that strengthens the nailing zone against rips.
+These series are produced in 9-15 colors and vary by region.
 High-definition profiles produce the type of shadowing seen on wood shingle and shake roofs.